 Saso said: “I have heard a lot about the AIG Women’s Open, it is such an historic Championship and I look up to many of the past Champions.
 This is my first trip to Scotland, so I am excited to play at an incredible course like Carnoustie.”

 Saso, Park, Jutanugarn and Shibuno are joined in the field by a host of fellow Major Champions from Asia, including In Gee Chun, Eun Hee Ji, Alim Kim, Jeongeun Lee6, Sung Hyun Park, So Yeon Ryu, Patty Tavatanakit and Sei Young Kim.

 The full list of exemptions into the AIG Women’s Open and AIG Women’s Open Final Qualifying can be found at aigwomensopen.com/field.

-The AIG Women’s Open will take place from 16-22 August 2021 at Carnoustie, with tickets now on sale here.
+The AIG Women’s Open will take place from 16-22 August 2021 at Carnoustie, with tickets available for the Championship here.